Azure/aaz/Commands/self-help/solution/_update.md

 # [Command] _self-help solution update_

-Update a solution for the specific Azure resource or subscription using the triggering criteria.
+Update a solution for the specific Azure resource or subscription using the triggering criteria from discovery solutions.

 ## Versions